 Taylor Tools' Bronco

 Tearing out flooring is tiring work … unless you're riding the Bronco.
 Imagine putting a floor stripping blade in front of a riding lawn mower and you've got the idea.
 Its hydraulic blade, pushed by a 20-hp engine, can tear up 300-400 surface feet of floor covering per minute.
 The company says most competitors in this space offer hulking machines, and the Bronco is lithe by comparison.
 It's 29 inches wide, which means it will fit through most doorways and onto most passenger elevators.
-It weighs 600 pounds, so it can be transported by a standard garden trailer or a truck rated ¾ ton or heavier (though you probably have to unload it with a forklift).
+The propane-powered Bronco weighs 1,240 pounds and the battery-powered Hybrid Bronco weighs 2,050 pounds, so they can be transported by a standard garden trailer or a truck rated ¾ ton or heavier (using a forklift).

 Suggest list price: Propane $26,896; Battery $34,292